craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 You will need tools to set up your lab.
 Most alchemists have their own recipes, containers, processes, and the like.
 No magic is necessary to begin alchemy, but it certainly can make the processes much easier or otherwise replace some steps of a recipe.

 ## "Alchemist's Tools"
-The adventuring kit for basic alchemy is composed of a mortar and pestle, for grinding, an alembic, for wet distillation, a retort, for dry distillation, and a calcinator
+The adventuring kit for basic alchemy is composed of a mortar and pestle, for grinding, an alembic, for wet distillation, a retort, for dry distillation, and a calcinator for indirect heat processing.

+Using these portable tools, alchemical products will be of a lower grade than when using a permanent lab.

 ## Philosopher's Stone
 Alchemy almost always begins at the Philosopher's stone.
 A Philosipher's Stone or some of its baser products are a requirement in higher level alchemy.